masomaster/mancala/setup.md

 - Minimalist clean design or honor ancient roots?
 - Board is simple
 - Instructions at the top will ensure the user knows what to do.
+- Need to label each side of the board by player.

 # Wireframe